Dropshipping is a popular business model that enables entrepreneurs to sell products without owning inventory.

 Also, a lot of people link these watch stores with “scam stores.”
 You can find out more about this here.

 This is because most people who start dropshipping start with the free plus shipping method.
 And guess what kind of products they will most likely add?

 If you're interested in seeing more reasons why I suggest you don't start dropshipping watches, then you can read this article here.

 5. Potentially dangerous products

 This is a big one to avoid in your dropshipping store.
 Dangerous products, like knives.

 Not only because you can't advertise it on Facebook (weapons), but also because what do you think happens when a customs officer finds out there is a knife in the package?

 Every country has its own laws for what you can and can't import into that country.
 It's best to research these restrictions on what you can import.
 If you're not sure about a product, don't dropship it!

 6. Fragile products

-If you’re dropshipping from China, then the product delivery takes some time before the product gets delivered.
+If you're dropshipping Chinese products from China, then the product delivery takes some time before the product gets delivered.

 There is a big chance that during this time, the package will get some external impact.
 For example, when it's loaded on the delivery truck.

 No one likes receiving broken items… Do you?

 This is why products that are made of or contain something like glass are risky.
 These products have a high chance of breaking.

 If you still want to dropship or want to try dropshipping these products, I suggest talking to your supplier.

 Find out how they protect the product, what kind of packaging materials are they using and so on.

 Also, read the reviews to see what other people are thinking about their purchase.
 Did they receive a broken product or not?

 7. Clothing and shoes

 This goes for all the products that need sizing (but mainly clothes).